martin-brennan/martin-brennan.com/_posts/2013-03-04-custom-visualsvn-post-commit-hook.md

   - Visual Studio
   - VisualSVN
 ---

+{% include deprecated.html message="Who uses SVN anymore?
+I've used git for over years now at least.
+Leaving this article as a historical curiosity." cssclass="danger" %}

-At work we use [VisualSVN](http://www.visualsvn.com/) for our source control needs, which is great.
+At work (Film Skills at time of writing) we use [VisualSVN](http://www.visualsvn.com/) for our source control needs, which is great.
 Their SVN server software is really simple and reliable, and the Visual Studio integration is awesome and works like a charm.
 VisualSVN comes with [several predefined scripts](http://www.visualsvn.com/support/topic/00018/) that you can attach to your pre- and post-commit and other SVN hooks, but they are quite narrow in scope and not easily customisable.
 I decided to start searching for a way to make a customisable VisualSVN post-commit hook that I could code myself, and I found that it was much easier than I first anticipated.

 <!--more-->